 The provision for Business Rates appeals is required to cover the liabilities arising from the refunding of ratepayers who successfully appeal against the rateable value of their properties on the rating list.
-The Council's share of the provision has increased by £4.4m to £11.3m to reflect the latest information on appeals.
-The position on appeals remains difficult to predict following the 2017 valuation, the Valuation Office Agency's new Check, Challenge, Appeal process and the economic impact of COVID-19.
+The Council's share of the provision has decreased by £3.5m to £7.8m to reflect the latest information on appeals submitted to the Valuation Office Agency.
+The position on appeals remains difficult to predict following the 2017 valuation, the Valuation Office Agency's new Check, Challenge, Appeal process and the economic impact of COVID-19

-General Fund write-offs totalling £0.162m were made in 2021/22, the majority of which related to Adult Social Care and Housing.
+General Fund write-offs totalling £0.131m were made in 2022/23, the majority of which related to Adult Social Care and Housing.